How to Share Your Feelings with Your Partner

 Create a Safe and Judgment-Free Space

-Building a safe environment is essential for encouraging open communication.
+Building a safe environment is essential for supporting open communication.
 Assure your wife that her thoughts and feelings are valued and respected.

 Start with Small Steps